7449/BannerLayout/README.md

 	    }
 	}

->BannerLayout already provides a method that can be used to determine whether rotation is enabled, whether in a fragment or in an activity, by choosing to pause or resume rotation in the appropriate lifecycle (if autoscroll is enabled) Users can directly call, if you use the List data, please use the BannerModel
+>BannerLayout has provided a method that can be used to determine whether a carousel is active or not in the appropriate lifecycle, either by pausing or resuming rotation (if autoplay is enabled) The user can directly call it